 As an HOA board member, you should be in the middle of any disputes regardless of the homeowners’ behaviors.
 As much as possible, try to understand where the person is coming from and put aside your emotions for a while.
 Another great idea is to plan the HOA annual meeting properly so that community members can accommodate the schedule ahead of time and join in.
 This way, any conflicts or common misconceptions can be addressed accordingly during the meeting.

 Dealing with difficult homeowners is no easy task.
 However, with the right strategy and attitude, you can pacify the complainant and maybe even get them on your side.
 If you want to professionally deal with situations like this, we can help you.
-Feel free to contact us.
+Feel free to fill out our online contact form or give us a call at (855) 238-8488.